AMDmi3/opening_hours.js/holidays/README.md

   - {'name': '1.
 Weihnachtstag', 'fixed_date': [12, 25]}
   - {'name': '2.
 Weihnachtstag', 'fixed_date': [12, 26]}
 ```

+Order matters, "first come first serve"/"first rule wins" is used to determine the name of a holiday.
+Evaluation is done in sequence so if two PH definitions evaluate to the same date for a given year, then the first definition is used.

 ### Holiday definition format: SH